Robert

 slippery.
 I still wasn’t feeling that good and the track was

 difficult.
-One person told of landslides ahead and said he could
+One person told of landslides ahead and said he

 guide us for 200 kina, sigh….I know these people think we are rich, but